jamesfmcgrath/localgov-lando/README.md

 ### Step 4: Rebuild with full LocalGov configuration

-To avoid conflicts `.lando.yml` is renamed to `.lando.bootstrap.yml` and README.md to LANDO.md.
-These files can be deleted after successful setup.

-NOTE: `.lando.dist.yml` PHP version must be updated to 8.3 for this install to work.
+IMPORTANT: `.lando.dist.yml` PHP version must be updated to 8.3 for this install to work.
 Otherwise you will get a 500 error for APPSERVER URLS.

 ```bash
 lando rebuild -y
 ```

 Lando automatically uses `.lando.dist.yml` from the downloaded project.

+To avoid conflicts `.lando.yml` is renamed to `.lando.bootstrap.yml` and README.md to LANDO.md.
+These files can be deleted after successful setup.

 ### Step 5: Install Drupal